PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 Now that you can navigate between your two pages, it's time to populate these pages with the following requirements:

-- `Artist List`
+- Artist List

   - A [tile](https://api.flutter.dev/flutter/material/ListTile-class.html) for each artist.
 All displayed as a list

-- Artist creation`:
+- Artist creation:
   - A `TextField` for the artist's name.
   - A `scoring system` that goes from 0 to 5 to rate the artist.
   - A `TextField` for the nationality of the artist.
   - A `TextField` for the genre of the music.
   - A `TextField` for the url of the artist's picture.
-  - A `Button` to confirm the creation of the artist.
+  - An `ElevatedButton` to confirm the creation of the artist.

-## Step 6 - Models and stores
+## Step 6 - Models

 To prepare for the next exercise you will create a model for the `user`, the `artist` and the `music` with the following attributes:

 - User

   - `id` of type `String`.
   - `email` of type `String`.
-  - `password` of type `String`.
-  - `artists` of type `List<Artist>`.

 - Artist

   - `name` of type `String`.
   - `rating` of type `int`.
   - `nationality` of type `String`.
   - `musicGender` of type `String`.
   - `photoUrl` of type `String`.
   - `musics` of type `List<Music>`.
-  - `user` of type `User`.
-  - `userId` of type `String`.

 - Music
   - `name` of type `String`.
   - `rating` of type `int`.
   - `url` of type `String`.
-  - `artist` of type `Artist`.
   - `artistId` of type `String`.

-The goal now is to use these models.
-You are going to create a `User` after the user has logged in and an `Artist` after filling in the artist creation form, all stored in stores.

-To do this you will create a `store` folder and then a `store.dart` file under the `lib` folder, which you will use to store your data so that it can be accessed throughout your code with only the import 'README.md'of the `store.dart` file to access it.

 ## Step 7 - Authentication with an API